olga-demidko/documentation/docs/guide/np-web-ui/scanning/advanced-mode.md

     ![network-settings](media/network-settings.png ':size=45%')

 * **Repeater** – Select a Repeater to connect it to the scan.
-The Repeater is created in the Repeaters tab and serves as a request-proxy between NexPloit and the target hosted on a local network.
+The Repeater is created in the Repeaters tab and serves as a request-proxy between Nexploit and the target hosted on a local network.
 See [On-Premises Repeater (Agent)](/guide/introduction/deployment-onprem.md) for more information.
 * **Concurrent Requests** – Specify the maximum concurrent requests allowed to be sent by the scan in order to control the load on your server.
 * **Custom Host Placeholders** – Defines host placeholders with specific addresses.
 For example, replacing `localhost` with a specific IP address.
 * **Additional Headers** – Defines any custom headers to be appended to each request.
 If you need to add some authentication headers, see [Header Authentication](/guide/np-web-ui/scanning/managing-authentications/types/header-authentication).